cyanreg/cyanrip/README.md

 As well as using the -C argument, you can also specify the `disc=number:totaldiscs=number` in the album/track metadata.

+If each disc has a title, you should use the `discname` tag if you're manually setting tags, which is what MusicBrainz will set if available.

 HDCD decoding
 -------------